nareshmaharaj-consultant/aerospike_udf/README.md

 ```java
 java -jar out/artifacts/app/udf.jar
 ```
-As we have not configured the reader it will start a demo with default settings
+As we have not configured the reader it will start a demo run with default settings
- - run 100 client connection threads
+ - Spin up 100 client connection threads
- - creating client jobs where jobs will either be
+ - Creating client jobs where jobs will either be
-   - computing additional value-added fields
+   - Computing additional value-added fields
-   - streaming data using UDFs to produce aggregated results
+   - Streaming data using UDFs to produce aggregated results

 #### Results
-Results explained below and these lines can be muted in the config file.
+Results are explained below and these lines can be muted in the config file too.
-Consider sales lines are made up of significant fields
+Consider that sales lines are made up of significant fields
  - country - where the sale took place
  - segment - what part of industry does it refer to
  - product - what was sold